matomo-org/developer-documentation/docs/4.x/security-in-piwik.md

 * **Timing attack checks**: For sensitive equal comparisons `Common::hashEquals` is used
 * **Exposing of data**: No sensitive data is exposed (any tokens or passwords eg in the HTML as part of a system check or logs or so)
 * **Secure data storing**: Passwords or similar data like a sessionId is stored securely hashed
 * External links have a `rel="noreferrer noopener"` (although newer browser versions add this automatically).
 The `noopener` is needed for security reasons.
 The `noreferrer` for privacy reasons.
+See [rel=noreferrer](https://developer.mozilla.org/en-US/docs/Web/HTML/Link_types/noreferrer) and [rel=noopener](https://developer.mozilla.org/en-US/docs/Web/HTML/Link_types/noopener)
 * **Email notifications are sent** for critical actions related to login credentials, tokens, 2FA etc and ideally also for any other crticial configuration change such as brute force changes etc.
 * **Unsafe methods**: Methods to watch out for:
   * Insecure deserialization: `unserialize` is unsafe for user input.
 Consider using `Common::safe_unserialize` or for user input possibly `JSON` instead